miscord/miscord/README.md

 ### Setup

 Create new Discord application [here](https://discordapp.com/developers/applications/me)

-Add "app bot user" to your application.
-Save the token somewhere safe
+Click "new app", choose a name for your bot, confirm by clicking "create app"

-Copy this link to your browser: https://discordapp.com/oauth2/authorize?scope=bot&permissions=0&client_id={CLIENT_ID}
+Open "OAuth URL Generator", choose scope "bot" and copy link to your browser

-Replace {CLIENT_ID} with your own client ID

 Add your bot to chosen guild